 Once power has been applied to the sensor, it is functional.
+The sensor selects the appropriate serial communication (USB or RS232) on power-up based on which cable is connected.
 If the hardware drivers have been installed, communication can be established using the MIP Monitor software interface.

 - 1. Verify the sensor device status indicator is on. - 2.
-Open the MIP Monitor software. - 3.
+Open the MIP Monitorsoftware. - 3.
 The sensor should appear in the device list automatically when the software is running.
 The list includes the device information and communication port assignment.
 If the sensor is not automatically discovered, use the refresh button.